Bulk Disable or Re-Enable Devices

 disableDevicesStep1.png

-3. Select Disable devices as the action to take.
+3. Select Disable devices as the action.

 4. Click Next.